zanzix/idris-neural-net/src/para-optic.idr.md

 ```
 But unfortunately this will mess up with type inference down the line.
 Dependent types tend to struggle when it comes to inferring types whose codomain contains arbitrary computation.
 This is what Conor McBride calls "green slime", and is one of the major pitfalls that functional programmers encounter when they try to make the jump to dependent types.

 For this reason, we will represent our rank-n tensors using a data-type, which will allow Idris to infer the types much easier down the line.
-Luckily, tensors are easily represented using this data-type I found from a tweet of Kmett (TODO: find tweet).
+Luckily, tensors are easily represented using an alternative data-type that's popular in Haskell.

 ```idris
 data Tensor : List Nat -> Type where